eduardomagaldi/boilerplate-angularjs-es6/README.md

 - Chai
 - Sinon

 This project is inspired by [John Papa's Angular 1 Style Guide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).
+You should read it for VERY USEFUL information about angular 1 development.

 ## Installing dependencies